barumau/pandunia/english/109_jumla_bina.md

 ## Relative clauses

 A relative clause is a subordinate clause that modifies a noun phrase, most commonly a noun.
-For example, the phrase "the person who lives there" containst the noun _person_, which is modified by the relative clause _who lives there_.
+For example, the phrase "the person who lives there" includes the noun _person_, which is modified by the relative clause _who lives there_.

 There are different ways to build a relative clause in Pandunia.